grigorisg9gr/robust_deformable_face_tracking/README.md

 Explanation of the files:

-* dlib_predictor.py: Uses pre-trained (generic) detector to detect the bounding box of the face and then applies a shape predictor (from dlib).
+* dlib_predictor.py: Uses pre-trained (generic) detector to detect the bounding box of the face and then applies a shape predictor/regressor (from dlib).
-* ffld2.py: Trains a person specific detector, based on the input bounding boxes and then detects using that model.
-Additionally, it applies the same shape predictor as dlib_predictor.
+* ffld2.py: Trains a person specific detector.
+It utilises the input bounding boxes of the previous step to train the model and then detects using that model.
+Additionally, it applies the same shape predictor as in dlib_predictor.py.
-* ps_pbaam: Trains a generic + ps part-based AAM and then fits it on the person.
+* ps_pbaam.py: Trains a generic + ps part-based AAM and then fits it on the person.
-* svm_is_face: Checks whether the landmarks correspond to an actual human face.
-If the trained SVM does not exist, it trains it.
+* svm_is_face.py: Checks whether the landmarks correspond to an actual human face.
+If the trained SVM does not exist (pickle file), it trains it.